-Don't forget!
-Beginning with the Class of 2010 and thereafter, all graduates of Cheektowaga Central MUST have completed a total of 20 hours of volunteer service over their four years of high school in order to graduate.
-Once you have completed your volunteer hours, be sure to hand in your form (the form is available in the Student Services Office or you can also download and print the form at the top of this web page) to the Student Services Office so you receive proper credit for your volunteer service.
-Here are ways to get this committment completed:
+All graduates of Cheektowaga Central MUST have completed a total of 20 hours of volunteer service over their four years of high school in order to graduate.
+Once you have completed your volunteer hours, be sure to hand in your form (the form is available in the Student Services Office or you can also download and print the form below) to the Student Services Office, so you receive proper credit for your volunteer service.
+Here are ways to get this commitment completed:

-Cheektowaga High School is proud to announce new partenerships with local organizations in our community.
-We would like to give our students more chances to gain volunteer expierence and earn community service hours.
-Our students and staff will now have the opportunity to volunteer during the school day at Meals on Wheels of WNY, the Ronald McDonald House, and the Food Bank of WNY.
+Cheektowaga High School has partnerships with several local organizations in our community.
+We would like to give our students more chances to gain volunteer experience and earn community service hours.
+Our students and staff will now have the opportunity to volunteer during the school day at Meals on Wheels of WNY, and the Food Bank of WNY.
 Below are detailed descriptions of these volunteer opportunities:

 Meals on Wheels

 Meals on Wheels is an organization which involves volunteers who are responsible for delivering meals to individuals in need in the Western New York area.
 Student volunteers will be dedicating an hour of their time during the school day to deliver meals to individuals in need in the Cheektowaga Community.